 Rule Number Two: Know the Facts before You Freak Out

 Freaking out doesn’t do anyone any good.
 The good news is, the update affects search rankings on mobile devices only, results in all languages and applies to individual pages, not entire websites.
 Is that good news?
 It could be.
 Because now you know.

 Rule Number Three: Learn To Accept

-Roll outs are happening slowly.
+Rollouts are happening slowly.
 So you may not see any changes in mobile traffic right away.
-Rather than freaking out (see previous rule), take the time to strategized your next move.
-Consult with an agency (Like nvision, just putting it out there) and see what your options are.
-Whether or not the job can be rushed to avoid penalty, or if you need to take some extra time to get a thorough job done, try to relax and accept that mobilegeddon happened to you, and many others.
+Rather than freaking out (see previous rule), take the time to strategize your next move.
+Consult with a digital marketing agency (Like nvision, just putting it out there) and see what your options are.
+Whether or not the job can be rushed to avoid the penalty, or if you need to take some extra time to get a thorough job done, try to relax and accept that mobilegeddon happened to you, and many others.